Lightning-AI/pytorch-lightning/README.md

 [Copy and run this COLAB!](https://colab.research.google.com/drive/1F_RNcHzTfFuQf-LeKvSlud6x7jXYkG31#scrollTo=HOk9c4_35FKg)

 ## What is it?
-Lightning is a very lightweight wrapper on PyTorch that decouples the science from the engineering.
+Lightning is a very lightweight wrapper on PyTorch that decouples the science code from the engineering code.

 This means you don't have to learn a new library.
 To use Lightning, simply refactor your research code into the [LightningModule](https://github.com/williamFalcon/pytorch-lightning#how-do-i-do-use-it) format (the science) and Lightning will automate the rest (the engineering).
 Lightning guarantees tested, correct, modern best practices for the automated parts.

 ## What does lightning control for me?